muddy-toes/electron/README.md

 - `painMinShockLength` and `painMaxShockLength`: Length of each individual shock when the optional pain feature kicks in.
 - `painMinTimeBetweenShocks` and `painMaxTimeBetweenShocks`: Rest between each individual shock when the optional pain feature kicks in.

-## Contributing

-If you have any suggestions or improvements, feel free to open an issue or submit a pull request.
-However, note that I currently have limited time to dedicate to this project, so things will move very slowly.

-At the moment, the best way in which you can contribute is by creating a responsive and usable mobile UI, as the current one is starting to show its age, and doesn't work great on mobile devices.

 ## License

 This project is licensed under the MIT License.
 See the LICENSE file for details.